subv3rsiv3/website/_posts/2024-09-05-advanced-pi-hole-configuration.md

 **Need Help?**

-Our [tech consulting team](mailto:contact@subvertec.com) is available to help you with advanced network setups and security solutions.
+Our [tech team](/contact) is available to help you with advanced network setups and security solutions.
 Reach out today for professional assistance with your Pi-hole configuration!

 ---